webplatform/docs-wpd/Community/Meetings/General/2013/1206_raw_mtg_notes/index.md

 * David Singer has proposed a WebVTT content project

-TOPIC : Jen Simmons has a mock up of the HTML elements pages
+TOPIC&#160;: Jen Simmons has a mock up of the HTML elements pages

-jensimmons : this is the 2nd draft of how the html elements pages could display
+jensimmons&#160;: this is the 2nd draft of how the html elements pages could display

 ... this was put together with real content